Tunisian dinar: Banknotes

-On 31 December 2019, all notes issued prior to 2011 were completely demonetized.
+After the fall of the Ben Ali regime in Tunisia on 14 January 2011, a new set of banknotes was issued progressively to replace the banknotes bearing motifs of the Ben Ali regime; on 31 December 2019, those notes issued prior to 2011 were completely demonetized.
 Previous issues had ceased to be used for several years beforehand but were still exchangeable at the Central Bank until that date.

-After the fall of the Ben Ali regime in Tunisia, a new set of banknotes was issued progressively, with a redesigned 20-dinar note issued in 2017 and a redesigned 10-dinar note issued in 2020.
-As of 2020, the 20 and 50 dinar notes issued 2011 and the 5 and 10 dinar notes issued 2013 are in use as well as the new series.
-50 dinar notes are withdrawn when sent to the Central Bank in the course of their circulation, but a new design for this denomination has not yet been confirmed.
+A second redesigned series was issued from 2017, beginning with a redesigned 20-dinar note issued in 2017 and a redesigned 10-dinar note in 2020.
+As of 2020, the 20 and 50 dinar notes issued 2011 and the 5 and 10 dinar notes issued 2013 were in use as well as the new series.
+At that time, 50 dinar notes were withdrawn from circulation when sent to the Central Bank in the course of their circulation while a new design hadn't been confirmed yet.
 In 2022, new banknotes of 5 and 50 dinars were introduced.

 Popular nomenclature

-Tunisians sometimes do not use the main division, dinar, when mentioning prices of goods.
-Accordingly, one dinar and a half, is often referred to as khomstach en miya (literally fifteen hundred).
+Tunisians sometimes do not use the main unit (dinar) when mentioning the prices of goods.
+Accordingly, one dinar and a half is often referred to as khomstach en miya (literally fifteen hundred).
 This applies to all prices below 2 dinars.
 50 dinar is often referred to as khamsin alf (fifty thousand).
 This convention is used even for higher prices, for example 70,000 dinars would be called sab'in maliun (seventy million).
-"Francs" is also still heard from time to time, 1000 of them colloquially representing a single dinar.
+"Francs" is also still heard from time to time, 1,000 of them colloquially representing a single dinar.

 In addition to that, Tunisians tend to use the word "frank" instead of millime.
-For example, 100 millimes (0.1 Dinars) is referred to as "miyat frank" (Literally 100 franks).
-The word Frank is originated from French colony era.
+For example, 100 millimes (0.1 dinars) is referred to as "miyat frank" (literally 100 franks).
+The word Frank originated from the French colonial era.

 Currency restrictions

-It is a criminal offence in Tunisia to import or export dinar.
+It is a criminal offense in Tunisia to import or export dinars, as it is a closed currency.
 Every year, each citizen can convert into foreign currency up to 6,000 Tunisian dinars before departure from the country.
 Therefore, prices at duty-free shops are in convertible currencies such as euros, US dollars and British pounds.
 There are many converting ATMs in the country for tourists.